Unboxed-Software/solana-course/content/interact-with-wallets.md

 ![Screenshot of Send Sol App](../assets/solana-send-sol-app.png)

-1. You can build this from scratch or you can download the starter code [here](https://github.com/Unboxed-Software/solana-send-sol-frontend/tree/starter).
+1. You can build this from scratch or you can [download the starter code](https://github.com/Unboxed-Software/solana-send-sol-frontend/tree/starter).
 2. Wrap the starter application in the appropriate context providers.
 3. In the form component, set up the transaction and send it to the user’s wallet for approval.
 4. Get creative with the user experience.
 Add a link to let the user view the transaction on Solana Explorer or something else that seems cool to you!

-If you get really stumped, feel free to check out the solution code [here](https://github.com/Unboxed-Software/solana-send-sol-frontend/tree/main).
+If you get really stumped, feel free to [check out the solution code](https://github.com/Unboxed-Software/solana-send-sol-frontend/tree/main).